 Pour lire ce document de travail en français, cliquer sur le drapeau français

-This working document, "The Dreamed Compliance Law", is the basis for an article, written in French, "Compliance", inserted in the collective work to be published under the direction of Jean-Baptiste Racine, Le Droit économique du XXIème siècle, in the Serie Droit & Economie, LGDJ-Lextenso, 2020.
+This working document, "The Dreamed Compliance Law", is the basis for an article, written in French, "La compliance" (Compliance), inserted in the collective work to be published under the direction of Jean-Baptiste Racine, Le Droit économique du XXIème siècle (The XXIe century Economic Law , in the Serie Droit & Economie, LGDJ-Lextenso, 2020.

 No one can know what the Law of the 21st century will be.
 Pretending to know it is just not to realize its ignorance.
 Why then writing about it, since the future is always surprising?

 One can only write about the unknown part of the Law of tomorrow.
 If the future is then modeled on what was written, so much the better for the prophet, a tribute that can, for example, be paid to Pierre Godé

 Lévi-Strauss argued that teaching is defined as dreaming out loud.
 Teaching and describing the Law of a century that we will never know gives even more freedom to dream about it.
 This freedom increases when the object is a branch of Law in the process of being born, state of the stammering "Compliance Law" of which some still maintain, as it was made for Regulation Law, that there is not existing.
 The hand can then, as it pleases, trace its beautiful or hideous features: what face will Compliance Law have, as soon as we assume that it will exist?

 It may as well be a nightmare (I) as a happy dream (II).